Ticket Categories and How to Use Them

 Administrative Change/Request

-For adding or removing end user contacts in Autotask, password changes for services we manage (when not billable), etc. Also for any administrative questions from the customer.
-Requires issue and sub-issue.
+For adding or removing end user contacts in Autotask, password changes for services we manage, etc. Also for administrative questions from the customer.

 User Support (non-RMM cust)